-Representative Leo Wilson's bill, HB 160, goes even further to block access to higher education by requiring students who are re-categorized as nonresidents under the bill to pay their college or university "the difference between resident and nonresident tuition" for each term during which they paid resident tuition due to an "erroneous classification or other misclassification" as residents.
+Representative Leo Wilson's bill, HB 160, goes even further to block access to higher education by requiring undocumented students to pay their college or university "the difference between resident and nonresident tuition" for each term during which they pay resident tuition due to an "erroneous classification or other misclassification" as residents.
 Students in this situation would be denied access to their certificate, diploma, or official transcript until they pay the retroactive tuition increase for those previous academic terms.